MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 Ash, who is from Plymouth, said that she has always enjoyed cooking, especially when she’s with her grandparents.

 Dalila, from Sardinia, says she is “madly in love with food” in her Insta bio.

-According to her Facebook, she has worked at The Cross Keys pub in Great Missenden, which she left in 2018.
-Dalila now lives in London.
+According to her Facebook, the 37-year-old has worked at The Cross Keys pub in Great Missenden, which she left in 2018.

 The chef previously studied at Abingdon & Witney College.

 She now works as a head chef at a Beaconsfield-based pub.

 Harry, 24, is a senior sous chef who works at a three-rosette restaurant in a country house hotel in Wales.

 The contestant started cooking when young, as part of a Saturday job to make money, before he started to fall in love with it.

 Paul Hood, from Edinburgh, has cooked for the Royal Family before!